- About Us

 The team’s work currently stands at the forefront of data-driven research methods on the 19th- century press.
 But beyond the trials, the application has the potential to save countless other scholars from bleary-eyed afternoons in the library stacks.
 Colligan sees the software as a compelling tool for other researchers and professionals, like journalists, who gather text and ask questions about plagiarism, text reuse, viral text and censorship.

 “We see it as laying the groundwork for different types of research that use data-intensive approaches, and that work with cultural data in particular,” Colligan says.
-“We're working with researchers, faculty and graduate students to mentor and support them in the work they're doing, and some of these projects can be experimental and exploratory.”
+“We're working with researchers, faculty and graduate students to mentor and support them in the work that they're doing, and some of these projects can be experimental and exploratory.”

 “We have a variety of projects on the go, keeping with the diversity of work that digital humanities encompasses,” she says.
 “Let's get humanities and social science scholars working with us who have questions, who are using digital and computational methods or working with cultural data and thinking about ways to preserve it and share it.”